OliverRC/resume/index.md

  Swagger / OpenAPI code generator for generating both C# client, model libraries, and HTML documentation for the APIs.
  - Swagger / OpenAPI web front end for viewing organizations API documentation.

+These libraries are currently used buy hundreds of developers in many of our systems in production.

 #### Core Security and Configuration System:
-In a project when the company was introducing our first set of API's the organization required a way to secure calls between Services and APIs and a configuration system to manage service and database discovery.
+When the company was introducing our first set of HTTP/JSON API's the organization required a way to secure calls between Services and APIs and a configuration system to manage service and database discovery.
 I worked as a senior developer with the solutions architects to design and implement the core security and configuration systems that the organization uses extensively.
-These systems were critical to their dependent APIs and Services and so had to be "bulletproof" and offer what we eventually termed "ultra-high-availability."
+These systems are critical to their dependent APIs and Services and so had to be "bulletproof" and offer what we eventually termed "ultra-high-availability."
-The organization has data centers around the globe.
-The system also had to handle replication of configuration across all our data centers.
+The organization has data centers around the globe and this system had to handle replication of configuration across all our data centers.

 #### Statistics Monitoring:
 In one of my first large projects as a junior developer, I worked with the solution architects to build a system to monitor our games' internal financial performance statistics.
-I was responsible for developing a web front end for our Maths and Game Design teams to monitor to catch any abnormal player behavior.
+I was responsible for developing a web front end for our Maths and Game Design teams to monitor for any abnormal player behavior.
 The system is still currently used today.

 ### Part-Time Developer - WithThem
 July 2007 – December 2007